 The Division of Extended Education offers the general public the opportunity to take regular on-campus, degree-applicable courses without going through the normal admissions process.
 All University courses are open to anyone 18 or older on a space-available basis, with the instructor's approval.
 Students enroll through the Extension Office and pay extension fees.
-For transfer purposes, credit earned in these courses will be coded as extension units.
+Students may take 36 units undergraduate and 13 units graduate to be applied to the degree.